upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 /*========= Description =========*/

 Quicksand is a clean, flexible and responsive theme based on the standard theme TwentySixteen.
-Use the Theme Options inside your Customizer to modify the theme for your needs.
+It comes with 2 ready-to-use color-schemes, but you can also simply adjust it to your needs by using the Theme Options inside your Customizer.
 Its responsive design is based on Bootstrap 4, so your page will always look fine on any device.
 Quicksand also comes with a social icon integration, using the fantastic Font Awesome.
 You are able to apply Google-Fonts, galleries can be displayed by the awesome plugin Lightgallery & if you feel to use a slider on your frontpage, no worries, Flexslider is integrated.
 For the nerds of you, there are also sass-files and a grunt-file included.

 /*========= Installation =========*/